Richard Kuklinski: Death

 In October 2005, after nearly eighteen years in prison, Kuklinski was diagnosed with Kawasaki disease.
 He was transferred to a secure wing at St. Francis Medical Center in Trenton, New Jersey.
 Although he had asked doctors to make sure they revived him if he developed cardiopulmonary arrest, his former wife Barbara had signed a "do not resuscitate" order.
-A week before his death, the hospital called Barbara to ask if she wished to rescind the instruction but she declined.
+A week before his death, the hospital called Barbara to ask if she wished to rescind the instruction, but she declined.
 Kuklinski died at age 70 on March 5, 2006.
 At the request of Kuklinski's family, forensic pathologist Michael Baden reviewed his autopsy report.
-Baden confirmed that Kuklinski died of cardiac arrest and had been suffering with heart disease and phlebitis.
+Baden confirmed that Kuklinski died of cardiac arrest and had been suffering from heart disease and phlebitis.